GMOD/jbrowse-components/products/jbrowse-cli/README.md

   -t, --trackType=trackType             Type of track, by default inferred from track file

+  --bed1=bed1                           Used only for mcscan anchors/simpleAnchors types

+  --bed2=bed2                           Used only for mcscan anchors/simpleAnchors types

   --category=category                   Optional Comma separated string of categories to group tracks

   --config=config                       Any extra config settings to add to a track. i.e '{"defaultRendering":